vladkol/MediaPlayback/README.md

 * The texture pipeline has been redesigned for supporting Stereoscopic videos with correspondding metadata
 * New 360VideoShader (360 Video/360 XR Stereo Panorama) for rendiring monoscopic and stereoscopic videos in stereoscopic mode on a single mesh for both eyes in Mixed Reality
 * Skybox rendering support, including new stereoscopic 360VideoSkyboxShader for Skybox (360 Video/360 XR Skybox)
-* Ambisonic audio support on Windows 10 "RS4"
+* Ambisonic audio support on Windows 10 Spring Creators Update (aka "RS4")

 ## Breaking Changes in version 1.5
 * The plugin now recreates the playback texture every time frame resolution changes.
 We added TextureUpdated event for you to handle these changes.